grantsrb/langpractice/README.md

         the learning rate
     "l2": float
-        the weight decay or l2 regularization parameter "conv_noise": float
+        the weight decay or l2 regularization parameter "lang_p": float between 0 and 1
+        the portion of the loss during the second phase attributed to language.
+    "conv_noise": float
         the standard deviation of gaussian noise applied to the convolutional layers of the model. if 0, has no effect